Reweighting the RCT for generalization: finite sample error and variable selection: Acknowledgment

 \section{Acknowledgment}

 Part of this work was done while Bénédicte Colnet was visiting the Simons Institute for the Theory of Computing.
 Also, part of this work was done during a visiting scholar period in the Stanford's Statistics Department.
 Therefore, we would like to thank the department for their welcoming and all the helpful and inspiring discussions, in particular with Prof. Trevor \textsc{Hastie}.
+Besides, we would like to thank the acting editor and the two referees for their work and their numerous comments, which helped us to improve a lot the quality of the manuscript.